 What I’m Doing Now

 In 2007, Chris and I launched AdHocnium.com, a consulting agency providing experience design and engagement strategies for organizations seeking to develop enlightened ecosystems.
 Outside of the few years I went in-house, I have been actively empowering business leaders with the mindsets, methods and measures necessary to be market leaders … and more to the point, to help them “fix their broken shit.”

 I am happiest when I am teaching organizations how to build stronger relationships with customers that lead to greater lifetime value.
 From this relationship+revenue perspective, I position and activate the brand’s story in a meaningful way to build a genuine sense of community, improved loyalty and greater customer advocacy.

 Specialties: Social Media Evangelist, Marketing, Connector, Communicator, Community Manager, Customer Advocate, Content Marketing, Engagement Strategy, Influencer Relations, Brand Advocacy, Media Relations, Business Development, Partner Relations, Project Management, Event Management, Customer Relations Management, Herding cats.

-Want to reach out to me?
 Shoot me a message via any one of these services: